 About town there are many fine restaurants serving succulent seafood to tempt your palate, from scallops to Atlantic salmon to lobster, of course!
 Stroll through the Corridor of Lights… a special touch to downtown Shediac.
 Stop for a rest at an outdoor café, or search for that special trinket in the many shops, boutiques and art galleries.

-See the best of local artisans at the Shediac Art Festival.
-Don’t miss the Blues Festival, the Sunday market and the many other activities!
+See the best of local artisans at the Artist Village and at the Sunday Market.
+Don’t miss the Lobster Festival and the many other activities!